bep/tmc/README.md

 * `time.Now` and `*big.Rat` are strings
 * Slices are `[]interface {}`, maps `map[string]interface {}`

-So, for structs, you can work around the limitations above with custom `MarshalJSON`, `UnmarshalJSON`, `MarshalText` and `UnmarshalText`.
+So, for structs, you can work around some of the limitations above with custom `MarshalJSON`, `UnmarshalJSON`, `MarshalText` and `UnmarshalText`.

 For the commonly used flexible and schema-less`map[string]interface {}` this is, as I'm aware of, not an option.

-Using this library, the above can be written to (see https://play.golang.org/p/F1nHr2hQbP4 for a runnable example):
+Using this library, the above can be written to (see https://play.golang.org/p/PlDetQP5aWd for a runnable example):

 ```go
 package main